Basic AI Chatbot Pricing: A simple chatbot that can answer questions about a product or service might cost around $10,000 to develop.

 Statistics Related to AI Agents: Deloitte estimates that 25% of enterprises using GenAI are forecast to deploy AI agents in 2025, growing to 50% by 2027.

-AI agents can spell out countless opportunities to apply itself across different industries.
+The reason behind this trend is - AI agents can spell out countless opportunities to apply themselves across different industries.
 For instance, acting as customer service agents, they can handle inquiries automatically to manage financial transactions or streamline logistics.

 Being an AI development company, we’ve been building AI agents for our clients.
 We've shared our learnings in this article.
 Enjoy Reading!